Omega0x013/focus-point-docs/docs/source/func.rst

 ``storeEvent(event)``

-   Stores a timetable event in the local storage.
+   Stores a timetable event in the local storage

 .. code-block:: javascript